Dynepic/playPORTALnpm/README.md

 ```

-Then configure the SDK (see parameters from above desciption).
-This starts the process and the UserListener will be invoked with auth status.
+Then, configure the SDK.
+The parameters are as described previously.
+This call does the configuration and starts the auth process.
+The UserListener will be invoked with auth status.
 ```
-	PPconfigure(cid, cse, redir, [SANDBOX | PRODUCTION]);  // last parm, environment is optional. defaults to SANDBOX
+	PPconfigure(cid, cse, redir, ["SANDBOX" | "PRODUCTION"]);  // last parm, environment is optional. defaults to "SANDBOX"
 ```
 --